5 Alternatives to Knowledge-Based Authentication

 1. Multi-Factor Authentication (MFA)

-Multi-Factor Authentication (MFA) is a robust alternative to KBA that is gaining rapid adoption due to its enhanced security features.
+Multi-factor authentication (MFA) is a robust alternative to KBA that is gaining rapid adoption due to its enhanced security features.

 MFA combines two or more independent factors for identity verification.
 This typically includes something the user knows (password), something the user has (a mobile device or smart card), and something the user is (biometrics like fingerprints or facial recognition).